 Samba timing: 2 beats per bar - 50 bars per minute - count 1a2 and slows & quicks

-Like many of the Latin American dances, its origins lie with the African slaves brought into Cuba whose dances emphasise body movement rather than the feet.
+Its origins lie with the African slaves brought into Cuba whose dances emphasise body movement rather than the feet.
 It evolves in Havana in the nineteenth century combining with a dance called "Contradanza" - strangely that dance has its origins in English Country Dance, moving through France and then Spain before reaching Cuba.
 Anyway, the Rumba is a real melting-pot of dances.
 By the time it's popular in 1930s America, it's combined with other dances from Cuba like the Guaracha, the Son, the Danzon and the Bolero.
 It's standardised by a British dance teacher, Pierre Margolie, in the 1940s and so we have today's Rumba.

 Rumba timing: 4 beats per bar - 27 bars per minute - count 234.1 or quicks & slows